 Ratings are based on an evaluation of several factors, including credit quality, diversification and maturity of assets in the portfolio, as well as management strength and operational capabilities.
 A money market fund rated AAA by S&P Global Ratings is granted after evaluating a number of factors, including credit quality, market price, exposure and management.
 Money market funds rated Aaa-mf by Moody's are judged to be of an investment quality similar to Aaa-rated fixed income obligations, that is, they are judged to be of the best quality.
-For more information on credit ratings, visit spglobal.com and moody's.com.
+Fitch's money market fund ratings are an assessment of a money market fund's capacity to preserve principal and provide liquidity through limiting credit, market and liquidity risk.
+For more information on credit ratings, visit spglobal.com, moody's.com and fitchratings.com.